pacchiiru/yutumu/README.md

 ## Background

-**Yutumu** streamlines playlist management on **YouTube Music**.
+**yutumu** streamlines playlist management on **YouTube Music**.
 While YouTube Music is awesome for letting users save a variety of YouTube-exclusive content into playlists, such as covers, remixes, and instrumentals, its built-in management tools are somewhat limited.

 Take sorting, for example.
 As of February 2025, YouTube Music offers only three sorting options: Manual, Newest first, and Newest last.
 For users with extensive playlists, manually rearranging hundreds of songs to achieve a different order (like alphabetical) can be both **time-consuming** and **tedious**.

-To overcome this limitation, **Yutumu** introduces advanced sorting features that allow you to organize songs by artist, title, or length.
+To overcome this limitation, **yutumu** introduces advanced sorting features that allow you to organize songs by artist, title, or length.
 The extension automatically reorders the songs in the **DOM**, so you only need to drag and drop each track to finalize the new arrangement.

-For a comprehensive overview of Yutumu’s vision, please see our [Roadmap](#roadmap).
+For a comprehensive overview of yutumu’s vision, please see our [Roadmap](#roadmap).

 > **Note:** This is an **unofficial** extension and is *not* affiliated with or endorsed by YouTube or Google.

 ## Install

-To add Yutumu to your Chrome browser as a local extension:
+To add yutumu to your Chrome browser as a local extension:

 1. Clone or download the repository:
     ```sh